AnkitSaxena24/crediwatch-assignment/README.md

 # Small React Assignment

-This repository contains the completed assignment.
+This repository contains a small react assignment.
 The assignment is done using the React cli - create-react-app

 Steps to reproduce project:
   - npm install: It will install all the node modules, which are required to run the project